I wear many hats

 Going solo to reach new heights ~

 In 2000, I founded my own digital strategy and strategic communications consultancy, Media Moxie in New York City.
 Clients ranged from sports and publishers to B2B tech.
 I earned my master’s degree in strategic communications from Columbia University in the City of New York and then joined ESPN, leading digital strategy and operations for the new high school sports division (now part of the college division).
 I managed a team of 25 editors and producers, and I created a content-centric editorial operation across the web, magazine and events marketing departments, which preceded ESPN.com doing the same.
 It enabled the website, digital and events staff to coordinate coverage smartly, more efficiently, cheaper and with greater impact than working in silos.
-I inherited a massive website redesign project and immediately negotiated $25k in savings and led the growth of sponsorship and advertising income, website visitors and page views.
+I inherited a massive website redesign project ~ and immediately negotiated $25k in savings from the web development agency and led the growth of sponsorship and advertising income, website visitors and page views.
 Website traffic tripled in three months.

 Coaching to help others shine their lights ~